Home / Reviews / Herman Miller Aeron

 If you want more movement and recline: Herman Miller Embody

-The Embody uses a pixelated suspension back that flexes with your movement rather than guiding you into a fixed posture.
+Pixelated suspension back flexes with your movement rather than guiding you into a fixed posture.
 Better for people who shift positions throughout the day.
 Less breathable than the Aeron, but more adaptive.

 If you want cushioned comfort with strong adjustability: Steelcase Leap

-The Leap uses foam cushioning instead of mesh and offers the widest range of adjustments in this class.
-Its LiveBack technology flexes with your spine as you move.
+Foam cushioning instead of mesh, widest range of adjustments in this class.
+LiveBack technology flexes with your spine.
 Better for people who want a chair that accommodates multiple sitting styles.

 If you’re coming from gaming chairs: Secretlab Titan Evo

-Firmer foam cushioning, full recline capability, and strong build quality.
-A very different sitting experience than the Aeron, more structured and enveloping rather than suspended.
+Firmer foam cushioning, full recline, strong build quality.
+More structured and enveloping rather than suspended.
 Significantly cheaper, with 4D armrests that rival the Aeron’s adjustability.

 Frequently Asked Questions